wunderbyte/gui-spirits/docs/src/index.md

 ```

 ## Plugin guide
 TODO: Write short guide.
 Remember `this` keyword to support destructuring.
-Remember `onexorcise` method (and support `ondetach` and `onattach`).
-Also a note on inter-plugin communication.
-And somehing about higher order functions.
+Remember `onexorcise` method (and support `ondetach` and `onattach` in plugins).
+Also a note on inter-plugin communication and somehing about higher order functions.

 > TODO: Also implement and document "enterprise mode" to obscure the occult terminology going on with spirits and possesion and what not.